nus-tic4002-AY2021S2/tp2/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the Police Address Book.
+* `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`

-Clears all entries from the Police Address Book.
+Clears all entries from the address book.

 Format: `clear`